Updated: June 25, 2025

 The metro offers convenient connections throughout the city, while iconic trams wind through historic streets and are used by both locals and tourists.
 You also have buses that operate across the city and trains to get further afield.

 For international travelers, Lisbon has its own international airport where you can travel across Europe, Africa, the Americas, and beyond.
-If you book in advance, you will find cheap flights to other major European cities, perfect for a long weekend getaway.
+If you book in advance, you will find cheap flights to most other major European cities, perfect for a long weekend getaway.

 The Portuguese National Emergency Number is 112.
 For emergency health hospital care, contact the SNS Line 24 (808 24 24 24) or visit your local health center.